iThiemann/reos_nginx_demo_clean_tf/README.md

 | **Automation**      | CI/CD pipelines (like your GitHub Actions) can apply consistent patterns |
 | **Drift isolation** | Each module’s state and resources are logically grouped                  |

+# GitHub Actions Pipeline

+.github/workflows/terraform-deply.yml

+on push to main → deploys your latest Terraform (new VM, updated NSG, etc.) on PR → runs terraform plan only (so you can see what would change) on schedule → re-applies once a day, good for “greenfield but evolving” setups uses your repo root → so it picks up: main.tf (resource group + modules) modules/network / modules/compute files/cloud-init.yaml

+Required GitHub secrets:
+Set these in Repo → Settings → Secrets and variables → Actions:
+AZURE_CLIENT_ID
+AZURE_TENANT_ID
+AZURE_SUBSCRIPTION_ID
+TF_SSH_PUBLIC_KEY → put your public key here, e.g. contents of ~/.ssh/id_rsa.pub